-By the time a cat reaches the age of 16 -- very old age for a feline -- he has an 80 percent chance of suffering from feline cognitive dysfunction, according to the ASPCA.
-Signs of FCD can start years earlier, with more than half of cats age 11 to 15 showing signs.
-If your older cat starts having elimination accidents in the house, appears disoriented, stops grooming himself, exhibits personality changes and starts displaying aggression toward you or other pets, take him to the veterinarian for a diagnosis.
+By the time a cat reaches the age of 16 — very old age for a feline — they have an 80 percent chance of suffering from feline cognitive dysfunction.
+Signs of dementia in cats can start years earlier, with more than half of cats age 11 to 15 showing signs.
+If your older cat starts having elimination accidents in the house, appears disoriented, stops grooming themself, exhibits personality changes, and starts displaying aggression toward you or your other pets, take them to the veterinarian for a diagnosis.

 There are a variety of ways that owners can support a cat with feline cognitive dysfunction, including modifying the environment to make it easier for the cat, using pheromones to keep them calm, keeping feeding and other schedules consistent, and providing extra litter boxes.